Trump denounces 'horrible' threats against Jewish centers

 That statement, earlier Tuesday, did not mention the community center incidents or Jews.
 Trump "has made it abundantly clear that these actions are unacceptable," that statement said.

-The FBI said it is joining with the Justice Department's Civil Rights Division to investigate "possible civil rights violations in connection with threats" to the centers.
+The FBI said it is joining with the Justice Department's Civil Rights Division to investigate "possible civil rights violations in connection with threats."

+Throughout his campaign, Trump was criticized for what some saw as belated and inadequately forceful denunciations of hateful rhetoric by supporters.

+Early Tuesday, former presidential rival Hillary Clinton pressured Trump to speak out.
+"JCC threats, cemetery desecration & online attacks are so troubling & they need to be stopped.
+Everyone must speak out, starting w/ @POTUS," she said on Twitter.

-The White House was criticized by Jewish groups after issuing an International Holocaust Remembrance Day statement last month that did not mention Jews.
+The White House was also criticized by Jewish groups last month after issuing an International Holocaust Remembrance Day statement that did not mention Jews.

+Trump's latest remarks came as he paid a visit to the National Museum of African American History and Culture with a group that included Ben Carson, his rival-turned-Secretary of Housing and Urban Development.

+The museum includes an exhibit dedicated to Carson's rise from poverty to prominent pediatric neurosurgeon, which the group stopped to admire and pose for photos in front of.

 Comments